How To Find Clients on LinkedIn in Under 5 Minutes for 2024

 Hi my web design company is interested in submitting a proposal for your RFP do you have any more information for me?

-It doesn’t seem like much, but because you are taking the initiative to send this message to new connections, it can open up a dialogue and help you build a much stronger relationship with your leads in the coming weeks.
+It doesn’t seem like much, but because you are taking the initiative to send this message to new connections, it can open up a dialogue that will help you stay in touch and build a relationship with the client in the coming weeks.

-Once you’ve opened up that line of communication via Linkedin, use it.
+Once you’ve opened up that line of communication via LinkedIn, use it.
+Send them valuable content (not spammy messages) and follow up with them regularly.

-Keep in contact regularly throughout the proposal process to get additional insider information like when an RFP due date gets extended, and why they were looking to do the project in the first place.
+You can even get additional insider information throughout the RFP process, like when an RFP due date gets extended, a specific budget, and why they are looking to do the project in the first place.